Residential tower block complex

 Eureka Tower contractors

-The architect for the Eureka Tower was Fender Katasalidis Architects (using Archicad software from Graphisoft); the civil engineering was carried out by Connell Mott Macdonald; the construction contractors are Grocon Constructors Pty Ltd and Lubeca Construction Pty Ltd. Vibropile supplied materials and equipment for the foundations.
+The architect for the Eureka Tower was Fender Katasalidis Architects (using Archicad software from Graphisoft), while civil engineering was carried out by Connell Mott Macdonald.
+The construction contractors are Grocon Constructors and Lubeca Construction.
+Vibropile supplied materials and equipment for the foundations.

-The supplier for other construction materials was Philippe Starck; the prestressing of concrete floor beams was carried out by Austress Freyssinet; the geotechnical engineering was carried out by Golder Associates.
+The supplier for other construction materials was Philippe Starck.
+The prestressing of concrete floor beams was carried out by Austress Freyssinet while the geotechnical engineering was carried out by Golder Associates.

-Building services including mechanical and electrical engineering, fire safety engineering, air conditioning and heating systems was carried out by Norman Disney & Young.
+Building services, including mechanical and electrical engineering, fire safety engineering, air conditioning and heating systems, was carried out by Norman Disney & Young.
 The elevators were supplied by Otis Elevator and installed by Norman Disney & Young.
-The lighting and the façade was supplied by Meinhardt Australia.
+The lighting and the facade were supplied by Meinhardt Australia.
 The landscaping was designed by Tract.